Saint Ferdinand College: History

 The biggest problem facing the school as a result of the increase in enrollment was the lack of classrooms.
 The main building, which was occupied by the three departments, the library, the laboratories, and the offices, was not enough.
 The college had to look for means by which it could accommodate all the students.
 The school Board of Trustees decided to act and secured a loan for the construction of separate buildings for the elementary, secondary, and HE practices houses.

 During the year 1962, the ROTC unit was activated which added more attraction to male students.
 A separate ROTC and Armory building was immediately constructed for that purpose.
 In the succeeding years, new major fields of learning were opened: Accounting, Banking and Finance, and Management in Commerce; English, Mathematics, History, Science, and Filipino under Education.
 This led to the establishment of a separate College of Arts and Sciences, and College of Commerce and Secretarial.

 In 1965, the Graduate Course (the first throughout the valley) was opened.
 This led to the expansion of the library with the purchase of hundreds of volumes of books to meet the requirements arising from the increase in student enrollment.

-Being fully recognized by the government, all the school's graduate and postgraduate offerings are now well-established, and have graduated many MA's, MBA's, and MPA's since.
+Recognized by the government, all the school's graduate and postgraduate offerings are well-established, and have graduated many MA's, MBA's, and MPA's since.
 In 1993, a Ph.D. course was opened.
 The pioneer batch from this postgraduate course graduated in the SY 1995–1996.

 The School of Midwifery was established in 1986.
 The Vocational Tech School was also put up in the year 1987 but it was closed years after because of dwindling enrollment.

 The decade of the 90s has witnessed significant changes which have been taking place in college.
 Under permit 002 granted by the DECS, the School started to offer a Bachelor of Science in Nursing (BSN) in the S.Y.
 1992–1993.
 Again, the School was in the national limelight when a BSN graduate in Batch '98 was one of the top notchers in the Nursing Licensure Examination.
 It was during the S.Y.
 1993-1994 when the following courses were offered: Bachelor of Science in Management-major in Legal Management (which was also later closed); Two Year Medical Secretarial Courses.
 The school offered a Bachelor of Science in Criminology course during S.Y.
 1994-95 under the headship of the dean of the AB Department.